by Dr. Bill Rawls

 During a complete lifecycle, Babesia goes through four separate stages (sporocytes, gametocytes, ookinetes, merozoites).
 All four stages can be present in the body at one time.
 This guarantees maximal survivability.

 The cycle repeats every several months with the release of a flood of microbes into circulation and a relapse of symptoms.

 Babesia can be present without causing symptoms for a long time and then a trigger — such as an infection with Borrelia, travel, stress, trauma, or surgery — precipitates an acute attack.

 Immune Reaction to Babesia

-Th1 cytokines enhance formation of the amino acid, l-arginine, which is necessary for production of nitric oxide (NO).
-Nitric oxide is very toxic to microbes and is necessary for killing babesia organisms.
+Th1 cytokines enhance formation of the amino acid, l-arginine, which is necessary for the production of nitric oxide (NO).
+Nitric oxide is very toxic to microbes and is necessary for killing Babesia organisms.